Giovanni Andrea I Angeli: Death and succession

 On 12 July 1632, Giovanni Andrea named Majolino Bisaccioni as the vice-grand master of the Constantinian Order.
 Bisaccioni was a prominent member of the order, and had proven a successful administrator during Giovanni Andrea's second tenure as grand master.
 Giovanni Andrea died in December 1634 and was succeeded as grand master by his designated heir, his second cousin Angelo Maria Angeli.
 Majolino Bisaccioni maintained his position as vice-grand master even after Giovanni Andrea's death, opposed to Giovanni Andrea's own wishes, believing that Angelo Maria's succession to the position should not diminish his own authority.
-Giovanni Andrea was buried in the church of San Giorgio in the small town of Chierignano.
+Giovanni Andrea was buried in the church of San Giorgio in the small town of Chirignago.